dbokatov/LTRCCT-TEST/docs/main/APITrack_Mission3_AutoCSAT.md

 1. Create a new flow from the scratch. </br>
 2. Build a Search API query to request information from Analyzer database and parse it into flow variables.</br>
 3. Prioritize the call if conditions match and route the call to agent.</br>

-    !!!
-Note
-      **Configuration page of AutoCSAT**</br>
-      We are going to touch Subflow which is the feature that enables easier management of complex flows by breaking down commonly used and repeated portions into reusable subflows.
-This improves readability of flows, increases reusability of repeated functionality in the subflow, as well as improves development time since there is no redundant design of the same flows.</br>
-      Subflows also introduce the ability to share commonly used subroutines between developers, between customers and will help unlock a library of subflows available in the marketplace.

 ### Preconfigured elements
 1. Wait treatment Subflow which will provide Music in Queue and Queue Messages.